google-marketing-solutions/feedgen/README.md

 consistency.
 For example, the value `Blue` from the input feed attribute **Color** for a specific feed item will be used for its corresponding title instead of, say, a generated value `Navy`.
-This behaviour can be overridden with the `Prefer Generated Attributes over Input` checkbox in the **Title Prompt Settings**, and is useful whenever the input feed itself contains erroneous or poor quality data.
+This behaviour can be overridden with the `Prefer Generated Values` checkbox in the **Advanced Settings** section of the *Title Prompt Settings*, and is useful whenever the input feed itself contains erroneous or poor quality data.

+Within this same section you can also specify a list of attribute keys that should not be used for composing the generated titles.
+Examples are attributes like `Price` or `Promotion`, which should not be part of titles at all as per the [Best Practices](#best-practices) outlined by MC.
+Additionally, you can specify a list of *safe* words that can be output in generated titles even if they did not exist beforehand in your feed.
+For example, you can add the word "Size" to this list if you would like to prefix all values of the `Size` attribute with it (i.e. "Size M" instead of "M").

-Now you are ready to optimise your feed.
+Now you are done with the configuration and ready to optimise your feed.
 Use the top navigation menu to launch the FeedGen sidebar and start generating and validating content in the **Generated Content Validation** worksheet.

 <img src='./img/generated.png' alt='Generated' />